Talent-tudou/Linux_CFG/README.md

 # Linux_CFG
-This is Linux Configuration for me
+This is Linux Configuration for ZW-LIN